-I decided to make this game board because Evan loves to play board games; especially ones that involve rolling dice – like this fun Roll a Color Alphabet Game and this Rainbow Hop Letter Sounds Game.
+I decided to make this game board because Evan loves to play board games; especially ones that involve rolling dice – like this fun Roll and Dot the Letter Alphabet Activity, this Roll a Color Alphabet Game and this Rainbow Hop Letter Sounds Game.
 This game is so effective because it requires children to practice letter sounds over and over again while keeping it fun and playful.

 Related read: I Have Who Has Card Game

 Evan really had no clue he was committing those letter sounds to memory.
 He just had a blast playing the game!
 He also worked on counting at the same time.
 I love it when I can combine several subjects or skills into one activity!

 Update: We’ve now played this many, many times and it is still a favorite!
 My kids just love it and I use it to review a variety of skills.
 I am thinking of new ways to use it all the time.

 Related read: Jack and the Beanstalk Alphabet Game

 Setting Up the Alphabet Board Game